mattkgross/Striver/README.md

-Strava utilities that I'll be cronning on my home server.
+> *A set of Strava utilities that you can run on a home server.*

 # Running
 This is built with python3.
 No guarantees it'll work on python2.